joshikap/student/index.md

 show_reading_time: false
 ---

 Hi!
-My name is Joshika Pochimireddy
+My name is Joshika Pochimireddy.
+I'm really excited to learn about Computer Science and Software Engineering this trimester.

 ### Development Environment